bisand/node-red-contrib-panasonic-comfort-cloud/README.md

 ## Command
 Send commands to a device based on device id and commands provided by a JSON object.

 Commands must be injected as a JSON object containing the correct values.
 These values can be either an enum key (case insensitive) or value.
+The JSON object can consist of one or many properties/parameters.
 The corresponding key/value pair are listed below.

 ### Values
 Valid values for **operate**: